tower-rs/tower/guides/building-a-middleware-from-scratch.md

 Ideally we want to write something like this:

-1. First poll `self.response_future` and if its ready return the response or error it resolved to.
+1. First poll `self.response_future` and if it's ready return the response or error it resolved to.
-2. Otherwise poll `self.sleep` and if its ready return an error.
+2. Otherwise poll `self.sleep` and if it's ready return an error.
 3. If neither future is ready return `Poll::Pending`.

 We might try: